 Should we move Halloween to the weekend?
-Our Editor argues that most of the fun comes from trick-or-treating on a school night, and wishes Singapore would follow suit
+This mama argues that most of the fun comes from trick-or-treating on a school night, and wishes Singapore would follow suit

 When I was growing up in the 1980s and ‘90s in the United States, Halloween was probably my second favorite holiday (after Christmas, because duh).
 Not for the candy (though that was nice), but for the once-a-year specialness: wearing costumes to school, getting to stay out late after dark…with my friends!, exploring different neighborhoods, and of course comparing and trading our candy stashes the next day at school.

 My parents weren’t both always home from work every night at dinner, but on Halloween they’d be there, my Dad taking me out trick-or-treating, my Mom womanning the door to hand out candy.